AnthonyPoullain/react-quick-modal/README.md

 Either pass in your custom HTML / React components directly to the `title`, `content` and `buttons` props.

 OR overwrite the default style by modifying the classes directly in your CSS.
-**_Note:_** Class names use the BEM convention.
+Class names use the BEM convention.

 In most cases, you should only need to touch the following classes: